helsingborg-stad/Municipio/readme.md

 ```

 ## We added support for webpack
 Webpack is a bit faster than gulp.
-So if you prefer to use webpack instead of gulp, just run the following command.
+So if you prefer to use webpack instead of gulp, just run the following command:
 ```
 $ npm run watch
 ```
-or just for a single build
+or just for a single build:
 ```
 $ npm run build
 ```

 ## Constants